impraise/SUPR/sample-Android/Suprdemo/README.md

 		.get(GameScene::class.java)
 ```

 A `Scene` handles Interactions and delegates calls to the correct components.
 Also, it coordinates view states.
-For instance, when it receives an OnLoad interaction, it calls the `loading()` function at `Presenter` so that the view is notified and shows a loading state:
+For instance, when it receives an OnLoad interaction, it calls the `loading()` function on `Presenter` so that the view is notified and shows a loading state:

 ```kotlin
 override fun onInteraction(interaction: GameSceneInteraction) {